-As explained below, Treating Site #1 Compressor Station is subject to 40 CFR part 63, subpart ZZZZ.
-Therefore, the General Provisions of Part 63 apply.
+As explained below, the Treating Site #6 and Southern Ute 32-9; 8-4 Wellsite is subject to 40 CFR Part 63, Subpart ZZZZ.
+Therefore, the General Provisions of Part 63 apply as specified in the relevant subpart.

 40 CFR Part 63, Subpart HH: National Emission Standards for Hazardous Air Pollutants from Oil and Natural Gas Production Facilities.
-This subpart applies to the owners and operators of affected units located at natural gas production facilities that are area or major sources of HAPs, as defined by §63.761, and that process, upgrade, or store natural gas prior to the point of custody transfer, or that process, upgrade, or store natural gas prior to the point at which natural gas enters the natural gas transmission and storage source category or is delivered to a final end user.
-For the purpose of this subpart, natural gas enters the transmission and storage category after the natural gas processing plant, when present.
-The affected units are glycol dehydration units, storage vessels with the potential for flash emissions and the group of ancillary equipment, and compressors intended to operate in volatile hazardous air pollutant service, which are located at natural gas processing plants.
+This subpart applies to the owners and operators of affected units located at natural gas production facilities that are area or major sources of HAPs, and that process, upgrade, or store natural gas prior to the point of custody transfer, or that process, upgrade, or store natural gas prior to the point at which natural gas enters the natural gas transmission and storage source category or is delivered to a final end user.
+The affected units are glycol dehydration units, storage vessels with the potential for flash emissions, and the group of ancillary equipment, and compressors intended to operate in volatile hazardous air pollutant service, which are located at natural gas processing plants.